robinmonjo/coincoin/apps/blockchain/docs/difficulty.md

 +-------------------------+------------------------+----------------------+---------------+--------------------+-------------+-----------------------+
 ```

-Run this multiple times and you should see that the time spent approaches 10 seconds.
+Run this multiple times and you should see that the time approaches 10 seconds.

 ## What's next

 Hash rate can change depending on the hardware or the proof-of-work implementation (Elixir will give you a bad hash rate compared to C for example).
 That is why Bitcoin protocol adjusts the difficulty target every 2016 blocks.
 This is not yet available in `coincoin` but will be soon.